bekou/ad_data/README.md

 The dataset includes 887,599 property advertisements from a real estate company and three human annotators manually annotated 2,318 ads by creating the property tree of the advertisements.

-If you use part of the code or part of the dataset please cite:
+If you use part of the code or the dataset please cite:

 @inproceedings{bekoulis:2017-eacl,
   title={Reconstructing the house from the ad: Structured prediction on real estate classifieds.},